This is my full Camping Packing List for Camping with a Baby.

 - Pack n’ Play Playard, Playpen or a travel bassinet for sleeping

-Tip: If you camp with an Infant I would recommend to take a Pack and Play anyway.
-This way you LO’ can stay there while you busy with cooking, assemble your tent and ect.
+Tip: If you camp with an Infant I would recommend taking a Pack and Play anyway.
+This way your kid can stay there while you busy cooking, assemble your tent and etc.